Popish Plot: Waning of the hysteria

 However, public opinion began to turn against Oates.
 As Kenyon points out, the steady protestations of innocence by all of those who were executed eventually took hold in the public mind.
 Outside London, the priests who died were almost all venerable and popular members of the community, and there was widespread public horror at their executions.
-Even Lord Shaftesbury came to regret the executions and is said to have quietly ordered the release of particular priests, whose families he knew.
-Accusations of plotting in Yorkshire (the "Barnbow Plot"), where prominent local Catholics like Sir Thomas Gascoigne, 2nd Baronet were accused of signing "the Bloody Oath of Secrecy", were unsuccessful because their Protestant neighbours (who sat on the juries) refused to convict them.
+Modern historians generally agree that Shaftesbury did not sincerely believe the Popish Plot allegations but used the crisis to weaken the position of the Catholic Duke of York and to promote the Exclusion Bill.
+Although he later expressed concern about the excesses of the prosecutions, there is no evidence that he intervened to secure the release of imprisoned priests or played any direct role in judicial decisions related to the Plot Accusations of plotting in Yorkshire (the "Barnbow Plot"), where prominent local Catholics like Sir Thomas Gascoigne, 2nd Baronet were accused of signing "the Bloody Oath of Secrecy", were unsuccessful because their Protestant neighbours (who sat on the juries) refused to convict them.
 A grand jury at Westminster rejected the plotting charge against Sir John Fitzgerald, 2nd Baronet in 1681.
 Judges gradually began to take a more impartial line, ruling that it was not treason for a Catholic to advocate the conversion of England to the old faith, nor to give financial support to religious houses (the latter was a criminal offence, just not treason).
 The supposed plot gained some credence in Ireland, where the two Catholic Archbishops, Plunkett and Talbot, were the principal victims, but not in Scotland.

 Having had at least twenty-two innocent men executed (the last being Oliver Plunkett, the Catholic Archbishop of Armagh on 1 July 1681), Chief Justice William Scroggs began to declare people innocent and the King began to devise countermeasures.
 The King, who was notably tolerant of religious differences and generally inclined to clemency, was embittered at the number of innocent men he had been forced to condemn; possibly thinking of the Indemnity and Oblivion Act 1660 (12 Cha.
 2. c.
 11), under which he had pardoned many of his former opponents in 1660, he remarked that his people had never previously had cause to complain of his mercy.
 At the trial of Sir George Wakeman, and several priests who were tried with him, Scroggs virtually ordered the jury to acquit all of them, and despite public uproar, the King made it clear that he approved of Scroggs' conduct.
 On 31 August 1681, Oates was told to leave his apartments in Whitehall, but remained undeterred and even denounced the King and the Duke of York.
 He was arrested for sedition, sentenced to a fine of £100,000 and thrown into prison.